braidpool/braidpool/docs/braid_consensus.md

 time derivative $\lambda^\prime(t)$ which can be measured from the network.

 FIXME more details and explicit formula

+### Edge Cases

+#### Blockchain-like $N_C = N_B$

+An edge case occurs when the number of cohorts is the same as the number of beads.
+Here the DAG is blockchain-like, with no higher-order structures.
+As a consequence, $W(0)=0$ and therefore $a=0$.
+If this was a blockchain we'd say that within the time window it had no orphans, and we fail to get a measurement of the network latency.
+This might happen if:

+1. The difficulty is too high
+2. There's only one miner on the network and he's configured synchronous block template updates for his mine.
+3. All miners are geographically centralized very near to each other, giving a relative latency between mining nodes that is much smaller than that expected of a global network.

+We know that this network is operating on planet Earth which has a fixed size, and a fixed latency to get a message around the globe.
+Therefore we can configure a reasonable minimum $a$ as follows: consider a mining network with 4 mining nodes distributed as a tetrahedron on the surface of the Earth.
+This largest number of nodes in which all nodes are directly connected to each other.
+The physical distance between these nodes is the arc length on the surface of a sphere of radius corresponding to the mean radius of the earth $r_e=6371\ {\rm km}$.
+This arc length is $\ell = r_e \arccos(-1/3) = 12,173\ {\rm km}$ where this angle is approximately $109.47^\circ$.
+Assuming signal propagation can happen at the speed of light (e.g. using satellites) this is a propagation latency of $a_{\rm min} = \ell/c = 40.60\ {\rm ms}$.
+We will use this as a minimum value for $a$.

+This will produce a maximum share rate for the network of approximately 24.628 shares per second, corresponding to 14777 shares per bitcoin block.
+If Braidpool is used as a proxy server for e.g. a hosting provider with multiple hosts in a single location, this is the expected share rate in the absence of customizations for that use case.

+#### Thick DAG $N_C \ll N_B$

+An edge case occurs when the bead rate is too high.
+This can effectively prevent cohorts from forming because there's always a new bead in flight that wasn't included as a parent in the most recently observed bead.
+The following bead ties up this with the previous cohort, growing the cohort over time.
+This might happen if:

+1. The network difficulty is too low
+2. A miner is performing an attack where he intentionally excludes known tips
+3. A network split has occurred and a miner is not receiving beads from some portion of the network

+From the perspective of any single bead, it always closes a cohort and creates a graph cut between this bead and his parent beads.
+When the bead rate is too high one would observe this parent cohort growing over time.

+Therefore a solution to this edge case is to artificially increase the difficulty when we see that the cohort formed by the parents of a bead is large.
+Given an "optimal" network configuration of four mining nodes placed at the vertices of a tetrahedron on the surface of the Earth, this would produce graph cuts in the "thickest" average case with four beads on one side of the graph cut, and four beads on the other side of the graph cut.
+Therefore if the parent cohort contains more than four beads, we are entering this edge case and need to increase the difficulty.
+Let us count the number of beads in the parent cohort
+$N_{PC}$.
+If this is greater than four, we will implement an exponential falloff in difficulty

+$$
+x = 2^{-\max(0,N_{PC}-4)} x_0
+$$

+This doubles the difficulty (halves the target) for every bead in the parent cohort greater than 4.

+WIP Note that in the case of an extended network split, a very large cohort may be formed when the network split is resolved.
+This cohort may extend beyond the observation window $T$.

+FIXME WIP need to decide which beads in the cohort don't get rewareded

+WIP Logical maximum is Bitcoin's network difficulty, or some fraction thereof.
+Fraction set by threshold where beads don't get rewarded?

 ### Final Difficulty Adjustment Formula